 topic Issue objective policies rules outcomes amenity values and character. appropriately mitigated. from site boundaries to mitigate the adverse effects of shading.
-8B 2.2(h) 8B2.2.1(h) 8B2.3(d) Avoidance of undue adverse effects on quarrying operations in the Extraction Activity Area from activities within the Quarry Protection Area Minimum Requirements for Sites and Buildings The size and shape of sites, the number and size of buildings and the location of buildings on the sites are important elements in determining the character and amenity values of rural residential areas.
-It is necessary to have conditions relating to these elements to ensure the character and amenity values of rural residential areas are maintained, and that buildings and structures are sited to avoid or mitigate the adverse effects of flood hazards. determine the character and amenity values of To ensure the character and amenity values of rural residential areas are maintained and enhanced through specific minimum site area conditions for dwellings.
+8B 2.2(h) 8B2.2.1(h) 8B2.3(d) Avoidance of undue adverse effects on quarrying operations in the Extraction Activity Area from activities within the Quarry Protection Area 8A 1.2.1 Minimum Requirements Sites and Buildings The size and shape of sites, the number and size of buildings and for the location of buildings on the sites are important elements in determining the character and amenity values of rural residential areas.
+It is necessary to have conditions relating to these elements to ensure the character and amenity values of rural residential areas are maintained, and that buildings and structures are sited to avoid or mitigate the adverse effects of flood hazards.
+To recognise those elements within a site that determine the character and amenity values of rural residential areas and manage them appropriately.
+To ensure the character and amenity values of rural residential areas are maintained and enhanced through specific minimum site area conditions for dwellings.
 To require minimum setback requirements and maximum site coverage for all buildings.
 To establish appropriate minimum conditions for the size and shape of sites.
 To manage the siting of all buildings and structures to mitigate the effects of a flood hazard on development.
 8B2.1.1(b-e, r,s) 8B2.1.1(t) 8B2.2(i) Maintenance and enhancement of the character and amenity values of rural residential areas